lfofelipe2-ux/controlFin/memory-bank/tasks.md

 4. **Data Sanitization Security (2 failing)**
    - `should sanitize transaction metadata` (expecting 201, getting 400)
    - `should sanitize transaction tags` (expecting 201, getting 400)

-5. **Authorization Bypass Security (2 failing)**
-   - `should not allow access to transactions with invalid user context` (expecting 401, getting 200)
-   - `should not allow access to transactions with empty user context` (expecting 401, getting 200)

 ### **PLAN MODE - Security Test Resolution Plan**